continue-revolution/sd-webui-animatediff/README.md

     If you enter something smaller than your `Context batch size` other than 0: you will get the first `Number of frames` frames as your output GIF from your whole generation.
 All following frames will not appear in your generated GIF, but will be saved as PNGs as usual.
 Do not set `Number of frames` to be something smaler than `Context batch size` other than 0 because of [#213](https://github.com/continue-revolution/sd-webui-animatediff/issues/213).
 1. **FPS** — Frames per second, which is how many frames (images) are shown every second.
 If 16 frames are generated at 8 frames per second, your GIF’s duration is 2 seconds.
 If you submit a source video, your FPS will be the same as the source video.
 1. **Display loop number** — How many times the GIF is played.
 A value of `0` means the GIF never stops playing.
 1. **Context batch size** — How many frames will be passed into the motion module at once.
 The SD1.5 motion modules are trained with 16 frames, so it’ll give the best results when the number of frames is set to `16`.
 SDXL HotShotXL motion modules are trained with 8 frames instead.
-Choose [1, 24] for V1 / HotShotXL motion modules and [1, 32] for V2 motion modules.
+Choose [1, 24] for V1 / HotShotXL motion modules and [1, 32] for V2 / AnimateDiffXL motion modules.
 1. **Closed loop** — Closed loop means that this extension will try to make the last frame the same as the first frame.
     1. When `Number of frames` > `Context batch size`, including when ControlNet is enabled and the source video frame number > `Context batch size` and `Number of frames` is 0, closed loop will be performed by AnimateDiff infinite context generator.
     1. When `Number of frames` <= `Context batch size`, AnimateDiff infinite context generator will not be effective.
 Only when you choose `A` will AnimateDiff append reversed list of frames to the original list of frames to form closed loop.